 Apply to graduate online via your MyCSULB Student Center.

-The fee to apply to graduate is $45.
-You’ll be able to verify how your name will appear on your diploma through the student center and your diploma will be mailed to you.
+You’ll be able to verify how your name will appear on your diploma through your Student Center and your diploma will be mailed to you.

 When Do I Apply to Graduate?

 In compliance with CSULB’s Timely Graduation for Undergraduate Students policy, all undergraduate students must apply to graduate after earning 90 Timely Graduation units.

 |SPRING||Preceding October 15|

 What Happens If I Miss the Deadline to Apply?